amjadmohamednabeel/excel-to-illustrate-codes/README.md

-# Customizable Excel to QR Code Generator
+# Customizable Excel to QR Code & Barcode Generator

 ## What It Is Doing

-This is a web-based application that converts Excel data into customizable QR codes for professional use.
-The application is specifically designed for creating QR codes that can be used in Adobe Illustrator and other design software, making it perfect for product labeling, inventory management, and industrial applications.
+This is a web-based application that converts Excel data into customizable QR codes and barcodes for professional use.
+The application is specifically designed for creating codes that can be used in Adobe Illustrator and other design software, making it perfect for product labeling, inventory management, and industrial applications.

 **Key Features:**
-- Upload Excel files with serial numbers and generate corresponding QR codes
+- Upload Excel files and generate corresponding QR codes or barcodes
+- Support for both QR codes (serial numbers) and barcodes (GTIN/product codes)
-- Customize QR code appearance with colors, sizes, and layouts
+- Customize appearance with colors, sizes, and layouts
-- Upload and use custom fonts (including industrial fonts like DENSO)
+- Upload and use custom fonts (including industrial fonts like DENSO Regular and DENSO Bold)
 - Export in multiple formats: PDF, SVG, and EPS
 - Transparent backgrounds for seamless integration into designs
 - Professional-grade output suitable for print and manufacturing